 - a.
 Review the law, rules, and guidance provided by IEERB and your attorney. - b.
 Review the CBA Compliance Report from IEERB for previous year. - c.
 Exchange collective bargaining information. - d.
 Prepare a history of general/education fund revenue and expenditures. - e.
 Prepare a report on any recent referenda passed or requested by the school corporation. - f.
 For each issue, determine the overall cost compared to available funds. - g.
 For each issue, determine the source of the funding, and whether it will be available if the parties go to factfinding. - h.
 For each contested issue, be sure you can articulate the reason for your position and counter any reasons against it that may be offered by the other side. - i.
 Start informally bargaining early, and determine what, if any, issues may be quickly resolved. - j.
 Be open to creative solutions that address the interests of both parties. - k.
 Begin researching comparable information.
-Comparable information for public employees may be found on Gateway at https://gateway.ifionline.org.

-5. Pre-Impasse Mediation & Financial Consulting
+Comparable information for public employees may be found on Gateway at https://gateway.ifionline.org. - Pre-Impasse Mediation & Financial Consulting

 Parties have only 60 days to formally bargain, and once impasse is declared, they have only 30 days to mediate.
-Because of the limited time in which to mediate impasse, IEERB encourages and facilitates additional opportunities for the parties to engage in alternative dispute resolution during the course of formal bargaining and prior to a declaration of impasse, in an attempt to avoid impasse altogether.
+Because of the limited time in which to mediate impasse, IEERB encourages and facilitates additional opportunities for the parties to engage in alternative dispute resolution during formal bargaining and prior to a declaration of impasse, in an attempt to avoid impasse altogether.

 At any time after September 15 and before November 1, the parties may mutually request that IEERB appoint a mediator or financial consultant.
-The request must be in the form, and in the manner, requested by IEERB staff.
+Pre-Impasse request forms are available on the IEERB Collective Bargaining & Impasse/Collective Bargaining webpage.

 The Executive Director will appoint a mediator or financial consultant from IEERB's staff or ad hoc panel.
-However, the Executive Director will attempt to honor mutual appointment requests to the extent possible.
+The Executive Director will attempt to honor mutual appointment requests to the extent possible.

-IEERB will attempt to provide cost-free pre-impasse mediation whenever possible.
-Otherwise, all costs of the pre-impasse mediation and financial consulting, including mileage and other travel expenses approved by IEERB, will be shared equally by the parties.
+All costs of the pre-impasse mediation and financial consulting, including mileage and other travel expenses approved by IEERB, will be shared equally by the parties.
 560 IAC 2-4-3(d).
 A party who fails to attend scheduled sessions will be charged the entire amount for the missed session, including the ad hoc's mileage and other travel expenses, any preparation by the ad hoc for the session, the ad hoc's time in traveling to and from the session, and any reasonable time spent by the ad hoc at the session waiting for the absentee party.